 Attend a coaching session.
 We offer 20 minutes of free coaching to answer construction permit questions.

 Contact us.
-Call or email an ordinance / structural review team supervisor to confirm that your project will qualify for a blanket permit and to obtain a project number.
+Call or email a resource and production co-manager to confirm that your project will qualify for a blanket permit and to obtain a project number.

 Set up a notebook for your project.
 The notebook should be an 8-1/2 x 11 inches three-ring binder with the following items included:

 Pay fees.
 Once your notebook has been reviewed and an application created, you will be asked to pay a setup fee and deposit money into an escrow account for payment of future blanket permit fees.
 We will keep and maintain your blanket permit notebook.

 Prepare your plans.
 Plans should be to scale, easy to read and microfilm, and should show the proposed construction work.
 A typical set of plans will include a coversheet, location plan, key plan, floor plan, construction details (including relevant details from your blanket permit notebook), and architectural notes.

 Make corrections and resubmit your plans.
 Your project reviewer will send you a corrections letter if changes are needed.

 Pay fees.
 The required fee will be subtracted from your blanket permit escrow account.
 If the fee exceeds the balance of the account, you will need to submit an additional amount to cover the difference, plus enough to cover future work under the permit.